Notary Public

 With our secure technology, we are now able to securely sign and time stamp documents both online and in person.
 Paralegals at our firm are licensed by the Law Society of Ontario.
 Our locations make it convenient for you to have your documents notarized.

-Sign up, upload your document, pay securely online, and download your notarized document by following the steps below.
+Sign up, upload your document, pay securely online, and download your commissioned document by following the steps below.
 In our many offices across Ontario, signings are witnessed in person by a real person.

 Security is Always at the Forefront of Our Minds